sensor-dream/APIVOF/guidelines/list-info/q-packs-in-system-fedora-34.md

 ```
 Эпоха        : 2
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : QEMU metapackage for KVM support
+Short desc    : QEMU metapackage for KVM support
 URL          : http://www.qemu.org/
-Лицензия     : GPLv2 and BSD and MIT and CC-BY
+License      : GPLv2 and BSD and MIT and CC-BY
-Описание     : This is a meta-package that provides a qemu-system-<arch> package for native
+Descript     : This is a meta-package that provides a qemu-system-<arch> package for native
              : architectures where kvm can be enabled.
 For example, in an x86 system, this
              : will install qemu-system-x86
 ```